kenspirit/ai-dep-graph-builder/README.md

 - Create `Business Module` type Vertices.
 These vertices should normally be prepared by business analysis and they probabaly cannot be done through codebase scan.
 - Create `Micro-Service` type Vertices.
 These vertices are normally 1-1 mapping to the code repositories.
 - Create `System Module` and `Component` type Vertices.
 These should be done automatically by code scan.
-  - Take `repo.graph.builder` as a reference.
+  - Take `js.repo.graph.builder` or `java.repo.graph.builder` as a reference.
+  - `java.repo.graph.builder` utilizes [LSP](https://microsoft.github.io/language-server-protocol/) besides AST.
+You can start one using [Eclipse JDT](https://github.com/eclipse-jdtls/eclipse.jdt.ls).

 Sample Vertices: